Directorate-General for Communications Networks, Content and Technology: Structure

-The Directorate is responsible for the strategic advancement of the policy, technological research and standardisation on all-encompassing Future Internet dimension.
-Its strategic agenda focuses on areas such as 5G global policy advancement, deployment of future mobile systems, strategic use of the electromagnetic spectrum, and implementation of policies on cloud computing.
-The Directorate acts from a global perspective, benefitting multilateral cooperation and reinforcing Internet governance.
+The Directorate E is responsible for strategic advancement of the policy, technological research and standardisation on all-encompassing Future Internet dimension, ensuring an innovative intertwining of all these aspects so that Europe can lead in the design, piloting and roll-out of the Internet of tomorrow.
+Its strategic agenda focuses on components that are crucial for the digital economy, including 5G global policy advancement, research, innovation and deployment of future mobile systems, strategic use of spectrum, implementation of cloud policies, support to software strategy and implementation of a common European IoT agenda, while addressing a long-term perspective for the Internet.